Why Online Counselling Can Be a Comfortable and Accessible Way to Get Support.

 Designed Around Your Comfort

 For neurodivergent folks—whether you’re autistic, have ADHD, or experience sensory overload—online counselling can offer a space that feels much more in your control.
-Bright waiting rooms, unpredictable environments, small talk with strangers… these things can be exhausting and even overwhelming.
+Bright waiting rooms, unpredictable environments, and small talk with strangers can be exhausting and overwhelming.

 When we meet online, you can set up your space in whatever way works best for you.
 You can fidget, stim, mute your camera if needed, or even have your pet with you.
 We’ll work together in a way that supports your brain and your nervous system, not against it.